Getting beamtime at BioCAT

 8. Arrive at the Beamline

 Argonne National Lab is a closed campus.
 In order to obtain site access you must first register (step 2, above).
 Any on-site user arriving outside of normal business hours on a weekday or on a holiday or weekend must request a Gate Pass in advance of their arrival or they will not be allowed on site.
-Current information on business hours and how far in advance a gate pass must be requested is available here: https://aps.anl.gov/Users-Information/Updates/Covid-Rule-Regulations.

 For on-site users, please note that in order to get your user photo badge or gate pass, you will have to show a valid form of photo identification.
 If you want to use a driver’s license or other state identification card as your photo ID it must be REAL-ID compatible.
-The APS website has more information on how to obtain site access.
+The Argonne website has more information on how to obtain site access.

 Nominally your beamtime starts at 8 am on your first scheduled day.
 In practice, you should usually plan to arrive at the beamline between 9:30-10 am unless otherwise specified by your scientific contact.
 If you have particular questions or concerns about the start of your beamtime, contact your scientific contact.
-You cannot start any work until you ESAF is posted, so if you arrive before your scientific contact wait at the beamline or in the LOM until they arrive.
+You cannot start any work until you ESAF is posted, so if you arrive before your scientific contact wait in the LOM until they arrive.
 Do not start working on your own!

 9. Observe Beamline Etiquette